searhein/searhein.github.io/_pages/about.md

 news: true  # includes a list of news items
 recent_papers: true # includes a list of papers marked as "recent={true}"
+email_before_news: true
-social: false  # includes social icons at the bottom of the page
+social_bottom: false  # includes social icons at the bottom of the page
 ---

 Alexander Heinlein is assistant professor in the <a href="https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics/numerical-analysis" target="_blank">Numerical Analysis group</a> of the <a href="https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics" target="_blank">Delft Institute of Applied Mathematics (DIAM)</a>, <a href="https://www.tudelft.nl/en/eemcs" target="_blank">Faculty of Electrical Engineering, Mathematics & Computer Science (EEMCS)</a>, at the <a href="https://www.tudelft.nl/en/" target="_blank">Delft University of Technology (TU Delft)</a>.